oanda/apidocs/v1/auth.md

 : A unique token to maintain application state between the request and callback.
 This parameter and token value will be included in the OANDA redirect response.
 Your application must verify that the token returned matches the token that you have specified.
 OANDA recommends that this token be generated using a high-quality random-number generator.

 scope
-: A list of permission that your application requires.
+: A list of permissions that your application requires.
 Permissions are separated by the '+' character.
 See [here](#permissions) for full list and description.

 #####Example